 Best of all, an appealing electric car deal means you can get into a future-proof car for far less than you might expect.
 Check out the electric car deals here to see how much you can save!

-The Audi Q4 e-tron is an impressive premium electric SUV and one we really like at heycar, even before there's a cracking deal on it.
-An Audi Q4 e-tron Sport 45 82kWh with metallic paint can be yours for just £499 a month, with a huge deposit contribution of £8325.
+The Audi Q4 e-tron is an impressive premium electric SUV even before it's offered with a cracking deal.
+An Audi Q4 e-tron Sport 45 82kWh with metallic paint can be yours for just £499 a month, with a huge deposit contribution of £10,525.
 You can choose between a free Ohme home charger worth up to £999 or get £500 off the list price, too, plus Audi will also throw in 10,000 free miles of home charging by giving you a £212.12 credit to your OVO Energy 'Charge Anytime tariff.

 The BMW i4 is a sporty, all-electric coupe that's genuinely great to drive and has a fantastic interior.
 An i4 eDrive40 in M Sport trim could be yours for £699 a month on a four-year deal, with a low APR of 3.9% and a sizeable BMW sales offer of £3325 to give you a hand.